ashishjn23/Ethernaut-Solutions/EthernautNotes/3_CoinFlip.md

 # CoinFlip

-Welcome to the Ethernaut series with me!
+Welcome to my Ethernaut solution series!
 Today we will discuss the 3rd problem called CoinFlip.
 This smart contract is a coin flipping game where the player needs to get a winning streak by guessing the outcome of a coin.